dangershony/StratisBitcoinFullNode/Documentation/sidechain.md

 **Wait period**
 We wait on the child for the trx to be buried under enough blocks.
-On the parent chain an V3 is added in coinbase and to SidechainDepositStore.
+On the parent chain, an V3 is added in coinbase and to SidechainDepositStore.
 On the parent chain trx is voted on and if success we pick one or several of the locked outputs to that sidechain.
-Note: again script language alone is not enough to verify the trx additional checks must be made  in the consensus rules.
+Note: again, script language alone is not enough to verify the trx additional checks must be made in the consensus rules.
 ```
 scriptsig=<M3-entry> op_drop <sidechain-genesis>
 scriptsig=<M3-entry> op_drop <sidechain-genesis>